 Cortisol concentrations in the cell supernatant were also measured during these experiments.
 After discussion with the manufacturer, it was confirmed that the kit had not been specifically tested for cross-reactivity between cortisol and beclometasone or fluticasone.
 Therefore beclometasone and fluticasone were prepared at the same concentrations used in the experiments above and assayed for cross-reactivity.
 Beclometasone showed <0.1% cross-reactivity and fluticasone demonstrated a maximum of 2.5% cross reactivity at the highest concentration of fluticasone.

-Both steroids show a similar pattern in that the cortisol response, across all concentrations, is fairly flat when incubated with steroid for 24 hours (Figure 6), with no significant difference compared to baseline control (p>0.05).
+Both steroids show a similar pattern in that the cortisol response, across all concentrations, is fairly flat when incubated with steroid for 24 hours (Supplementary Figure 1), with no significant difference compared to baseline control (p>0.05).
 However when H295R cells were incubated for 48 h, the cortisol levels show an upwards trajectory, particularly significant for beclometasone (p<0.05).
 These results are not dissimilar to previous works looking at the effects of inhaled corticosteroids on the plasma cortisol concentrations of healthy adults over a period of hours / short days (25, 26).

 Discussion